byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 include(joinpath(uns.examples_path, "tetheredwing.jl"))
 ```

-This will pull up Paraview visualizing the simulation.
-Kick off your shoes, sit back, and
+This will pull up ParaView visualizing the simulation.
+Kick your shoes off, sit back, and
 enjoy the simulation that you have just run.

 ```@raw html